Autoencoders and Probabilistic Inference with Missing Data: An Exact Solution for The Factor Analysis Case: Theory

 \paragraph{Approximation 3: Denoising Encoder (DE)} \citet{vincent-etal-08} introduced the \emph{denoising autoencoder} (DAE), where the goal is to train an autoencoder to take a corrupted data point as input, and predict the original, uncorrupted data point as its output.
 In \cite{vincent-etal-08} the stochastic corruption process sets a randomly-chosen set of the inputs to zero; the goal is then to reconstruct the corrupted inputs from the non-corrupted ones.
 As we have seen above, if the data is centered, then setting input values to zero is equivalent to mean imputation.
 Despite this, the motivation for denoising autoencoders was not so much to handle missing data, but to more robustly learn about the structure of the underlying data manifold.
 Also, as seen from our results above, a simple feedforward net that ignores the pattern of missingness (as in the DAE) cannot perform exact inference even for the factor analysis case.

 However, we can develop ideas relating to the DAE to create a \emph{denoising encoder} (DE).
 In our situation we have complete training data (i.e.\ without missingness).
 Thus for each $\bfx$ we can obtain the corresponding posterior for $\bfz$ (as per eqs.\ \ref{eq:covv} and \ref{eq:meanv} without any missing data).
 We then create a pattern of missingness and apply it to $\bfx$ to obtain $\bfx^{mi}$.
 One can then train a regression model from $\bfx^{mi}$ to the corresponding posterior mean of $\bfz$.
 Note that this \emph{averages} over the patterns of missingness, rather than handling each one separately.
 The \emph{decoder} for the DE is the exact solution $p(\vec{x}|\vec{z}) \sim N(W \vec{z} + \bm{\mu}, \Psi)$.
-A limitation of the DE is that to train it we need examples of the patterns of missingness that occur in the data, which is not the case for the exact or approximate methods described above.
+The DE approximation uses a fixed encoder network for all patterns of missingness.
+However, a limitation of the DE is that to train it we need examples of the patterns of missingness that occur in the data, which is not the case for the exact or approximate methods described above.

+Note: In February 2019 we became aware of the paper by \citet{ilin-raiko-10}.
+These authors present similar equations to our eqs.\ \ref{eq:rank1sum} and \ref{eq:rank1mean} for the PPCA case in their eq.\ 17, and also discuss in their sec.\ 6.3 how PPCA inference for complete data can be carried out with a diagonal Gaussian.
+However, they did not take an autoencoder view of their work, nor consider and evaluate the three approximations described above.